 Every day, your body requires 13 essential vitamins to function at its best.
 Vitamin E is one of these key nutrients and is needed for a number of important tasks.
 If you're not getting enough vitamin E from diet alone or require more due to a medical condition or illness, vitamin E supplements may help.
-At CVS, you'll find a huge selection of vitamin E supplements in an array of strengths and forms to meet your needs.
+At CVS, you'll find a huge selection of vitamin E supplements in an array of strengths and forms like liquid vitamin e or vitamin e gummies to best meet your needs.

 What Does Vitamin E Do?

 Vitamin E acts as an antioxidant, a protector against free radical damage caused by pollutants and the sun's ultraviolet energy.
 Your immune system also needs vitamin E to fight germs that cause illness.
 In addition, vitamin E plays a role in skin healing and supports healthy circulation.
 The nutrient is found in vegetable oils, nuts and green vegetables and is added to breakfast cereal, fruit juices and other foods.
-Unfortunately, many people do not get enough of the nutrient from diet alone and may be mildly deficient.
+Unfortunately, many people do not get enough of the nutrient from diet alone and may be mildly deficient and experience vitamin e deficiency symptoms.
 People with digestive disorders and cystic fibrosis and those on low-fat diets are at an increased risk for vitamin E deficiency.